WATER AND ENVIRONMENT

 In this portfolio we have undertaken the following projects:

-LESOTHO HIGHLAND WATER PROJECT
+LESOTHO HIGHLANDS WATER PROJECT

 HUMAN RIGHTS COMPLAINT